lj8128/WeTripDBDesign/README.md

   }
 ```

-If you want to add a comment that the ids of table A should be SSNs.
+If you want to add a comment that the `id`s of table `A` should be SSNs.
 Then you would code:
 ```
   Table A {
     id int[pk, ref: < B.id, note:'must be a SSN']